Mini Chickpea Flour Frittatas (Vegan)

 Bake: Place in the oven, on the center rack, and bake for 35 – 45 minutes (depending on the veggies used).
 Do the toothpick test by sticking it in the center of a muffin, if it comes clean, frittatas are ready.
 If cooking for 35 minutes and the center seems soggy, let them cool, and they will stiffen up nicely.

 Remove from oven, turn out frittatas and place on cooling rack to cool.

 Store: Leftovers can be stored, covered, in the refrigerator, or on the counter.
 Reheat in a toaster oven or microwave.

 If using black salt, use about 1/2 teaspoon, and the other 1/2 teaspoon regular mineral salt.
 Too much black salt may be overpowering.

 Feel free to change up the veggies, using at least 3 cups.
 Use an assortment of diced zucchini, mushrooms, peas, green bell peppers, finely chopped broccoli or carrots.
 Fresh herbs would be great too!

-If not use a non-stick muffin tin, lightly grease each muffin hole.
+Muffin tin.
+If not using a non-stick muffin tin, lightly grease each muffin hole.
 If using non-stick, the frittatas will fall out when turned over.
-You may need to gently tap the tin, upside down, gently on the a hard surface to release them.
+You may need to gently tap the tin, upside down, gently on a hard surface to release them.

 Nutritional facts include the optional 1/4 cup nutritional yeast.